After the Arab Spring — comes the Arab Fall

 SHAIKH-DOWN offers a timely blueprint for Regime Change on an island in the Persian Gulf.
 This spicy comedy has a sharp sting in its tail.

-Thirty years ago, Shaikh Khalid bin Khalifa al-Khazi , the Emir of Belaj, stole the throne of the tiny oil-rich island from his uncle.
+Thirty years ago, Shaikh Khalid bin Khalifa al-Khazi , the Emir of Belaj, stole the throne of the tiny gas-rich island from his uncle.
 Now BARF (the Belaj Armed Revolutionary Front) plans to dethrone Shaikh Khalid and install a republic.
-Their campaign attracts some unlikely allies: a pneumatic American airhostess and a gay British banker.
+Their campaign attracts some unlikely allies: a pneumatic American airhostess and a gay British language teacher.

 Click here to buy the book now: